Chart Color Schemes

 Holt performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

 The area's university qualification rate is 34.8%, significantly lower than the SA4 region average of 46.8%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 22.1%, followed by postgraduate qualifications (9.1%) and graduate diplomas (3.6%).
-Trade and technical skills are prominent, with 31.7% of residents aged 15+ holding vocational credentials - advanced diplomas (10.6%) and certificates (21.1%).
+Bachelor degrees are most common at 22.1%, followed by postgraduate qualifications (9.1%) and graduate diplomas (3.6%).
+Vocational credentials are held by 31.7% of residents aged 15 and above, with advanced diplomas at 10.6% and certificates at 21.1%.
+Current educational participation is high at 28.1%, including 8.7% in primary, 6.3% in secondary, and 5.1% in tertiary education.

-Educational participation is high at 28.1%, including primary education (8.7%), secondary education (6.3%), and tertiary education (5.1%).
-Kingsford Smith School and Cranleigh School serve a total of 887 students, with Holt demonstrating typical Australian school conditions (ICSEA: 1015) and balanced educational opportunities.
-The educational mix includes one primary and one K-12 school.
+Kingsford Smith School and Cranleigh School serve a total of 887 students in the area, which has typical Australian school conditions (ICSEA: 1015) and balanced educational opportunities.
+The educational mix includes one primary school and one K-12 school.

 Frequently Asked Questions - Education